BMW F series single-cylinder: Design and technology

-Due to the high numbers sold, the F650GS developed a large aftermarket accessories range and a sizeable owner community.
-BMW also developed a large range of factory original hard luggage for the bike.
+Due to the many vehicles sold, the F650GS developed a large aftermarket accessories range and a sizeable owner community.
+BMW also developed a large range of factory-original hard luggage for the bike.

 2008: F650GS parallel-twin

 In 2008, the single-cylinder F650GS was discontinued and replaced by an all-new design featuring a 798 cc, parallel twin engine.
 Intended as a new-generation replacement for the old bikes, the new motorcycle has retained the same F650GS model name, despite the fact that it has a larger engine.

 2009: G650GS

 In late 2008, BMW relaunched the original single-cylinder F650GS under the new name G650GS in the United States, South America, Greece and Australia.
 The new G650GS is essentially the 2007 single-cylinder F650GS brought back into production with some minor modifications and with the engine assembled by Loncin in China instead of Rotax in Austria, but still using parts manufactured by Rotax in Europe.
 The finished engines are shipped back to BMW in Germany where the bikes are assembled.
 G650GS models with the Chinese-assembled engines can be easily identified as the engines are painted black while in the earlier European-assembled engines were finished in silver.
 Before the bike was discontinued in 2007, there was a brief period when the engines were assembled by Kymco in Taiwan.

 The G650GS received some upgrades over the F650GS of 2007: the engine now produces 3 additional horsepower (now 53 hp) and received a stronger 400 watt alternator.
 In the United States and Australia, ABS and heated grips are now standard equipment instead of "additional cost options" because BMW sells their bikes through dealers with nonnegotiable accessories packages added and included in the MSRP.
 An emergency services specific version of the G650GS, fitted with blue lights and sirens, is available from BMW Motorrad's Official and special duty vehicles division.

 In 2010, at the EICMA show in Italy, BMW Motorrad announced the global availability of the G650GS with a slightly down-rated engine producing 35 kW.

 In 2012, BMW released the G650GS Sertão, which is a more off-road capable version.
 The Sertão fills the product gap that was left when the F650GS Dakar was discontinued in 2008.